 - Generously brush the tops of each biscuit with melted butter.
 Bake for 12-14 minutes, until lightly browned.
 Remove from oven and serve immediately, trying hard not to burn your tongue.
 Serve them with more butter and all the little fixin’s your heart can dream of.

-**Chilled but Soft: So WTF does that mean?
-What I am trying to say…is to have your butter sitting on the counter for about 45 minutes to an hour before you use it.
-You don’t want the butter to be room temperature…but you also don’t want it hard from the fridge.
-Somewhere in the middle…where it is kinda soft…but still cold.
-Somebody really needs to come up with a name for this middle ground stage of butter.
+**Chilled but Soft: So what does that mean?
+What I am trying to say is, have your butter sitting on the counter for about 45 minutes to an hour before you use it.
+You don’t want the butter to be room temperature, but you also don’t want it hard from the fridge.
+Somewhere in the middle, soft but still cold.

 Amount Per Serving: Calories: 135Total Fat: 7gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 11mgSodium: 208mgCarbohydrates: 16gFiber: 1gSugar: 1gProtein: 3g